-5.3 POSITIVE BUILDINGS
+5.3 NON DESIGNATED HERITAGE ASSETS

 There are a number of key unlisted buildings within the Westbourne Conservation Area which make a positive contribution to the character and appearance of the conservation area.
 They are mainly 18th or 19th century and, with the listed building described above, form an important part of the special architectural and historic interest of the area.
-These buildings have been identified during the survey process and, as recommended in PPG15, are recorded on the Townscape Appraisal map.